Synopsis Fungorum 4: 51 (1990)

 A few days later I looked through the Field Museum herbarium (F) collections and discovered that Harper's Chicago specimens and most of the U.S.A. collections of early collectors from 1887 to 1914 (including Fungi Columbiani exsiccati) are misidentified and many seem to be Stereum gausapatum; most are labeled as being on oak.
 The Harper collection from Glencoe IL has both names on the original label with an equal sign suggesting they are synonyms.
 But Harper and others also have different specimens labeled correctly as Stereum gausapatum.

 Both species are described in Moffatt (1909) but Stereum spadiceum is the one described as bleeding red if bruised, not Stereum gausapatum.
 So it seems the concepts were confused.
-The one herbarium collection that may be correct is from Texas, 1918, identified by C.G.
+Many BPI herbarium collections (on MyCoPortal) were identified by C.G.
 Lloyd as Stereum spadiceum.
-These specimens require microscopic examination to sort out their identities.
+Herbarium specimens require microscopic examination to sort out their identities.

 Next, I searched online regarding the exsiccati of Stereum spadiceum, and this led me to the work of Lentz (1955), a copy of which I had luckily obtained two weeks prior.
 Lentz examined the Fungi Columbiani exsiccati (see page 53) and found that numbers 2589, 2883, 4292, 4987, 5092 are all Stereum gausapatum; the same set of five I examined earlier in the day at the Field Museum.
 So this problem had already been sorted out but the findings of Lentz had not been applied to our collections.
 Lentz worked with specimens from many herbaria of America and Europe but unfortunately not those of the Field Museum.